raeTen/celestia-g2-stereoscopic/README.md

     Or. if there's anyone out there who has figured out, help is welcome, afaik we are lack of some ansi escape codes...

-d) roadmap with topic to stereo:
-        support for headmounted-displays (and other displays)
-        internal 3D mouse-pointer (3D HID needed )
+4.  roadmap with topic to stereo: support for headmounted-displays (and other displays) internal 3D mouse-pointer (3D HID needed )

 A lot of bits and bobs to do - as always :)